nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 1.4    | &lt;token pin&gt;                         | Software token PIN code
 1.5    | &lt;admin user&gt;                        | Admin username
 1.6    | &lt;admin password&gt;                    | Admin password
-1.7    | &lt;database host&gt;                     | Database host for external or local database, use '127.0.0.1' for local database.
+1.7    | &lt;database host&gt;                     | Database host for external or local database, use '127.0.0.1' for local database
 1.8    | &lt;database port&gt;                     | (Optional) database port when using an external database, recommended 5432
 1.9    | &lt;xroad db password&gt;                        | (Optional)Environmental variable with the DB password in case we are using a external database
 1.10    | &lt;xroad log level&gt;                         | (Optional) Environmental variable with output logging level, could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF